Healthy Paleo Sweet Potato Pie Bars are nut-free and made with a cassava flour crust. These bars are easy to make for your Thanksgiving feast!

 - Sweet potato- I made this recipe extra simple by using a can of organic sweet potato puree.
 I have not tested this recipe with whole sweet potatoes.

 - Coconut cream- you want this to be a very thick cream.
 I recommend chilling the can in the fridge a few hours before making the bars.
 You can also use the top of a can of full fat coconut milk.
+Make sure this is unsweetened coconut cream, NOT cream of coconut.

 - Coconut sugar- we're using coconut sugar instead of white sugar to keep this paleo.